 Schedule K-1.
-Report each partner's distributive share of qualified rehabilitation expenditures related to activities other than rental real estate activities in box 20 of Schedule K-1 using code D. Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts for lines 10b through 10j and line 10m of Form 3468.
-See the instructions for Form 3468 for details.
+Report each partner's distributive share of qualified rehabilitation expenditures related to activities other than rental real estate activities in box 20 of Schedule K-1 using code D. Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts the partner will need to complete lines 11b through 11j and line 11m of Form 3468.
+See the Instructions for Form 3468 for details.
 If the partnership has expenditures from more than one activity, identify on a statement attached to Schedule K-1 the amount for each separate activity.
 See Passive Activity Reporting Requirements on page 13.

 Basis of energy property (code E).
-See Form 3468 for details on basis of energy property.
+See the Instructions for Form 3468 for details on basis of energy property.
 In box 20 of Schedule K-1, enter code E followed by an asterisk and enter "STMT" in the entry space for the dollar amount.
-Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts for the following lines on Form 3468.
+Attach a statement to Schedule K-1 that provides the information and the partner's distributive share of the amounts the partner will need to figure the amounts to report on lines 12a-d, 12f, 12g, 12i, 12j, 12l, 12m, 12o, and 12q-s of Form 3468.
+See the Instructions for Form 3468 for details.